 The surgical procedure takes approximately two hours.
 Near the end of the operation, the knee will be injected with local anaesthetic to reduce the pain.
 Afterwards, you will go to recovery.
 When you have safely recovered from the anaesthetic, you will be sent to the ward.

 You will be given antibiotics at the time of surgery to prevent infection.
 These may be continued afterwards for several doses.
 You will be given blood thinners following surgery which will need to be continued following discharge.

-There is a general trend in reducing the length of stay in hospital following surgery.
-Some patients may go home on the same day or the day after surgery if the operation is later in the day.
+- Some patients may go home on the same day or the day after surgery if the operation is later in the day.
 Sometimes discharge from hospital can be after 2-3 days, for example for health reasons.

-Do not hesitate to contact me if you require further information.
+Do not hesitate to contact me if you require any further information.

 A knee replacement can be painful and challenging after surgery.
 You will find it helpful to have the support of friends and family.